n0dr4w5/NexGraphX/README.md

 # NexGraphX
-NexGraphX is a GUI library for Python
+NexGraphX is an open-source, GUI library for Python